Notice of Pre-AIA or AIA Status

 It should be noted that the limitations drawn to the laser spectroscopy are not structurally limiting on the claim.
 The claim fails to disclose that the laser spectroscopy assembly, including the laser source, is actually part of the structure claimed but rather the optical mask is intended to be part of a laser spectroscopy assembly.
 This is different than claiming a laser spectroscopy assembly with an optical mask.

-4, 17, 22- the angle is selected such that laser light reflected from the input optic is reflected away from the input optic by the surface and does not intersect the input optic (Col.6, l 8-14, wherein stray light is not reflected toward the photodiodes which is the same direction as the input optic, Figure 2, wherein surface 107 of the baffle reflects light away from the input optic)
+4, 17, 22- the angle of the surface is configured to reflect the laser light away from the input optic of the laser spectroscopy assembly without intersecting the input optic (Col.6, l 8-14, wherein stray light is not reflected toward the photodiodes which is the same direction as the input optic, Figure 2, wherein surface 107 of the baffle reflects light away from the input optic)

 7- an interior side of the surface faces the input optic (Figure 1, interior side = surface 104 facing in towards collimation lens 110)